 Depression is an introspective state in which our mind tries to process strong negative emotions from past experiences and that still disturb us, such as sadness, guilt, hatred, anger, anxiety, among others.

-It is commonly mentioned that depression is a result of a chemical imbalance in the brain, but we know that this imbalance in the brain is a consequence of the depressed state.
+It is commonly mentioned that depression is the result of a chemical imbalance in the brain, but we know that this imbalance in the brain is a consequence of the depressed state.
 Thus, treating it changes the biochemical imbalance in the neural networks.

 Psychiatry distinguishes depression by its different manifestations, symptoms and consequences.
 However, these designations merely define the various forms and features which the depressed state assumes.

 Depression can acquire such a severity that deprives the person of his/her intellectual ability and energy, and hinders him/her from living a normal and happy life.

 The main symptoms of depressive states are:

 - Fatigue, tiredness and loss of energy;

 - Feelings of worthlessness, lack of confidence and low self-esteem;

 - Sleep disorder;